Hinckley Pilot 35 History

 2018 Update: Tara has just had a major refit of her toe rail.
 Jagger’s Boatworks just installed a new teak toe rail replacing the old rotting mahogany rail.
 I was sorry to see the beautiful mahogany rail go but mahogany is not the best choice for a marine environment and kept rotting away in sections.
 Dave Jagger’s found some old growth teak from the 1960’s which has a tighter grain then the teak available today.
 This tighter grain will allow this wood to last forever with proper care.
 Using Allwood MA, we gave the rail 9 coats of varnish.
 Allwood MA has excellent UV protection and will allow the varnish to last up to 5 years when it will be necessary to put two more coats to keep the shine.
 David Jagger is a true artist with wood and the end result is museum quality.

-As my carpenter David Jaggers is retiring his business to Florida, I decided to have all the Mahogany trim replace.
+2019 Update: As my carpenter David Jaggers is retiring his business to Florida, I decided to have all the Mahogany trim replaced.
 This includes the forward hatch, main sliding hatch, propane locker, aft lazarette, forward handrails, doghouse handrails, cockpit locker handrails and both seat backs.
 You can imagine the amount of time and effort that went into this project.
-Just installing the seatbacks took for people eight hours to install.
-10 coats of Allwood-MA and the shine is a sight to behold.
-If you look at the seatbacks you can see David Jaggers cut a single teak board in half to mirror each other on opposite sides.
+Just installing the seat backs took four people eight hours to install.
+Ten coats of Allwood-MA and the shine is a sight to behold.
+If you look at the seat backs you can see David Jaggers cut a single teak board in half to mirror each other on opposite sides.
 He is an artist with wood!
 As the original handrails were marked on the underside, I asked him to do the same with the teak replacements.
-NO MORE UPGRADES!!!!!!
-I’m tapped out. 😊
+Tara is one of a kind and has had the most extensive refit compared to all others.